shreyaskorde16/Eye-pupil-segmentation/README.md

 # **Human Eye Pupil Tracking in video using YOLOv8 Segmentation model**
 ---
-`config.yaml` : Configuration file required for the YOLOv8 semantic segmentation model.
+`config.yaml`: Configuration file required for the YOLOv8 semantic segmentation model.

-`eye_tracking_v1.ipynb` : Contains python scripts to train and evaluate the YOLOv8semantic segmentation model.
+`eye_tracking_v2.ipynb`: Contains python scripts to train and evaluate the YOLOv8semantic segmentation model.

-`masks_to_polygon.py` : Python script to convert the lables images i.e. masks to convert them into .txt format which is yolo format to train the model.
+`masks_to_polygon.py`: Python script to convert the labels images i.e. masks to convert them into .txt format which is yolo format to train the model.

-`yolov8l-seg.pt` : contains all the weights of the model.
+`yolov8l-seg.pt`: contains all the weights of the model.
 To use the model we have to import this semantic segmentation model.

 # **Introduction**